mlcommons/algorithmic-efficiency/RULES.md

 <summary>Examples:</summary>

 - Submissions are not allowed to look up (pre-trained) model parameters.
-- Computing the optimal hyperparameters for every public workload offline and having the submission look up those pre-computed values (and finding the closest public workload for a held-out workload) is not allowed.
+- Computing the optimal hyperparameters for every fixed workload offline and having the submission look up those pre-computed values (and finding the closest fixed workload for a held-out workload) is not allowed.
 In contrast, finding and hard-coding a single good setting of the hyperparameters that works well across all the workloads simultaneously would be allowed.
 - Submissions are not allowed to adjust the hyperparameter search spaces for the external tuning ruleset, such that it differs between the workloads.

 </details>